osisoft/OMF-Developer-Companion-Guide/docs/Other_considerations.rst

   * If the instance is not the first OMF application of the given OMF application type, it must send OMF asset and link definitions the first time it is run; OMF types and containers are optional.
-  * The OMF asset identifier (which is the value assigned to the OMF static type property with the ``isindex`` designation), is not required to be unique, but is case-sensitive in link definitions.
+  * The OMF asset identifier (which is the value assigned to the OMF static type property with the ``isindex`` designation), is not required to be unique across all instances, but is case-sensitive in link definitions.
   * The OMF link definition is not currently immutable.
 After the OMF link definition is created, it can be redefined; however, care must be taken.
 For more information see `OMF link definition considerations`_.